Beginner·2 min read

 Drop your first pin

 Turn "it's broken on my screen" into a reproducible issue.
-Learn how a pin captures the browser, element and environment automatically.
+A pin captures the exact element, the browser environment and a screenshot automatically.

 Updated Feb 6, 2026